karjamatti/Copula-GARCH/README.md

  ```
 on line 199 of the application script

 The correctness of the script is also not guaranteed!
-If you see something weird and cath a bug, please shoot me an email!
+If you see something weird and cath a bug, please shoot me an email at karjamatti@gmail.com!

 ## DISCLAIMERS